Assistant Professor of the Practice of Piano

 Passionate about addressing social issues through music, Yang is a co-founder and co-director of A Seat at the Piano (ASAP), a nonprofit organization dedicated to broadening public knowledge of marginalized composers and inspiring more thoughtful and inclusive programming.
 Yang frequently presents on topics such as incorporating social justice into the piano studio and revamping the teaching repertoire with undervalued works.
 Other projects she has initiated in the past include curating a recital program that celebrates women’s suffrage and teaching free lessons to low-income students.

-Yang received her D.M.A. in Piano Performance and Pedagogy with full support from the Rackham Graduate School at the University of Michigan.
-As a Jack Kent Cooke Graduate Arts Scholar, she obtained her M.Mus. in Piano Performance from the University of Cincinnati College-Conservatory of Music.
-She also holds a B.Mus. cum laude in Piano Performance from Vanderbilt University, with a minor in East Asian Studies.
-Her primary teachers include Logan Skelton, Eugene and Elisabeth Pridonoff, and Amy Dorfman.
-Pedagogy teachers include John Ellis, Michelle Conda, and Karen Krieger.
+Yang currently serves on the piano faculty at Vanderbilt University Blair School of Music.
+She holds a D.M.A. in Piano Performance and Pedagogy from the University of Michigan, M.M. in Piano Performance from the University of Cincinnati College-Conservatory of Music, and B.M. cum laude in Piano Performance from Vanderbilt University.
+Her primary teachers include Logan Skelton, Elisabeth Pridonoff and Amy Dorfman.